Industry Pulse: The latest construction data and statistics

 The National Association of Home Builders/Wells Fargo Housing Market Index offers a monthly score of builder optimism toward the single-family market.
 The HMI is divided into current sales conditions, buyer traffic and sales expectations for the next six months.

-- Construction Dive Tight inventory, strong demand drive builder optimism up in May
+- Construction Dive Labor, lot shortages drive builder optimism down in June

-- National Association of Home Builders Builder Confidence Continues on Upward Trend
+- National Association of Home Builders Builder Confidence Remains Solid in June

 The U.S. Commerce Department releases monthly housing starts data — one of the most closely watched residential construction reports — one day after the HMI.
 Although new home construction has continued to slowly recover, housing starts still remain well below what economists consider normal levels.

-- The Wall Street Journal U.S. Housing Starts Fell in April for Third Time in Four Months
+- The Wall Street Journal U.S. Housing Starts Fall for Third Consecutive Month in May

 Existing home sales